Rising gold production pushes Newmont past profit estimates

-(Reuters) - Newmont Mining Corp handily beat profit estimates on Tuesday as production improved, offsetting losses from lower realized gold prices, sending its shares up as much as 6.2 percent.
+(Reuters) - Newmont Mining Corp handily beat quarterly profit estimates on Tuesday as production improved, more than offsetting the impact of lower realized gold prices, lifting the miner's shares as much as 7.7 percent to a five-month high.

-The world's second-biggest gold producer by market value also raised the bottom end of its full-year production forecast on better yield from its mines in North America and Africa.
+The company also raised the lower end of its full-year production forecast on better yield from its mines in North America and Africa.

+"Improved margins at our newest mines are helping to offset our more mature assets, and we continue to fund the high-margin projects to sustain future production," Chief Executive Gary Goldberg said during the earnings call.

-Newmont now expects to produce 5 million to 5.4 million ounces of gold this year, up from its previous forecast of 4.9 million to 5.4 million ounces in the preceding quarter.
+Newmont, which kicks off earnings for major gold miners, now hopes to produce 5 million to 5.4 million ounces of gold this year, up from its previous forecast of 4.9 million to 5.4 million ounces.

 The production forecast was better than what analysts were expecting, RBC Capital Markets analyst Stephen Walker said, adding that the company's cost performance was also better than expected.